piusnmuhumuza/software-engineering/dba_documentation.md

 ### Normalisation

+Normalization is the process of minimizing redundancy from a relation or set of relations.
+Redundancy in relation may cause insertion, deletion, and update anomalies.
+So, it helps to minimize the redundancy in relations.
+Normal forms are used to eliminate or reduce redundancy in database tables.

+Normal forms are a series of guidelines that help to ensure that the design of a database is efficient, organized, and free from data anomalies.
+There are several levels of normalization, each with its own set of guidelines, known as normal forms.

+* **First normal form (1NF)**

+This is the most basic level of normalization.
+In 1NF, each table cell should contain only a single value, and each column should have a unique name.
+The first normal form helps to eliminate duplicate data and simplify queries.

+* **Second normal form (2NF)**

+2NF eliminates redundant data by requiring that each non-key attribute be dependent on the primary key.
+This means that each column should be directly related to the primary key, and not to other columns.

-#### Boyce–Codd normal form
+* **Third normal form (3NF)**

+3NF builds on 2NF by requiring that all non-key attributes are independent of each other.
+This means that each column should be directly related to the primary key, and not to any other columns in the same table.

+* **Boyce–Codd normal form**

 [Boyce–Codd normal form (or BCNF or 3.5NF)](https://en.wikipedia.org/wiki/Boyce%E2%80%93Codd_normal_form) is a normal form used in database normalization.
-It is a slightly stronger version of the third normal form (3NF).
-BCNF was developed in 1974 by Raymond F. Boyce and Edgar F. Codd to address certain types of anomalies not dealt with by 3NF as originally defined.
+It is a slightly stronger version of the third normal form (3NF) and ensures that each determinant in a table is a candidate key.
+In other words, BCNF ensures that each non-key attribute is dependent only on the candidate key. *BCNF was developed in 1974 by Raymond F. Boyce and Edgar F. Codd to address certain types of anomalies not dealt with by 3NF as originally defined.*

+* **Fourth Normal Form (4NF)**

+4NF is a further refinement of BCNF that ensures that a table does not contain any multi-valued dependencies.

+* **Fifth Normal Form (5NF)**

+5NF is the highest level of normalization and involves decomposing a table into smaller tables to remove data redundancy and improve data integrity.

+Normal forms help to reduce data redundancy, increase data consistency, and improve database performance.
+However, higher levels of normalization can lead to more complex database designs and queries.
+It is important to strike a balance between normalization and practicality when designing a database.

 ## Projects